-• the eye's adnexa are normal in all other respects.
+- the visual field is normal; and - the eye's adnexa are normal in all other respects.

 5.3.3 With respect to binocular viewing conditions:

 - colour vision is adequate; and

 - diplopia is absent.

 - 5.3.4 An accredited professional concludes that the visual defect is unlikely to interfere with safe performance of duties, and the CMO is satisfied that any relevant ability, skill or experience of the individual has been given due consideration.
 In certain cases, a practical test may be advised.